-Checks Checks should be made payable to Loma Linda University, La Sierra campus, and should have noted thereon the student's name and I.D. number to ensure that the correct account is credited.
-A charge may be made by the University when a check is not honored by a bank.
+Checks Checks should be made payable to Loma Linda University, Riverside campus, and should have noted thereon the student's name and I.D. number to ensure that the correct account is credited.
+A charge of \$10 will be made by the University when a check is not honored by a bank.

-Health insurance Health service plans are automatically provided in the payment of charges for students registered for 7 units or more.
-A student enrolled for fewer than these units may request and pay for health service coverage.
-The health plan covers the hospital and medical expenses outlined in the Student Health Service folder.
+Health insurance The health service plan is intended to cover the basic health needs of students enrolled in a course of study leading to a degree.
+Students registered for 7 units or more are covered by the plan as long as their financial account is current.
+Students registered for 5 to 6 units may purchase coverage at registration.
+Students enrolled for fewer than 5 units do not qualify for the plan.
+The health plan covers the hospital and medical expenses outlined in the student health service folder.
 Items not covered by the terms of the health plan are payable by the student in all cases, and payment is expected at the time these services are given.
-Married students may have family coverage by applying for it within fifteen days of their initial enrollment date for the year and by paying additional premiums.
+Married students may have family coverage by applying for it within fifteen days of their initial enrollment date for the quarter and by paying additional premiums.
 Information on rates and the appropriate forms are available at the Cashier's Office.
-(See also the Student Affairs section.)
+Coverage remains in force while the student is actively enrolled and attending classes.
+If during the quarter the student drops below the required minimum specified above or ceases to attend classes on a regular basis (without proper approval) coverage will cease to be in effect at that time.